 It is vital to always do everything possible to ensure that any child has the best chance for normal development.

 For pregnant women, eating right, exercising conservatively and avoiding any of the many risk factors that increase the risk of congenital defects, such as drugs, smoking and alcohol, will help minimize the chances of having a child with any atypical birth condition, including congenital hyperkyphosis.
 If your child is affected with an exaggerated or deficient thoracic spinal curvature, immediately consult a specialist, since treatment may or may not be necessary.

-The only real therapeutic hope for serious cases of thoracic hyperkyphosis is drastic spinal fusion surgery.
+The only real therapeutic hope for serious and potentially debilitating cases of thoracic hyperkyphosis is drastic spinal fusion surgery.
 This treatment approach is obviously very risky and should only be considered as a final option for the most extreme of cases.
 However, in many patients, the postoperative results of spondylodesis are still a massive improvement compared to the natural state of their spinal curvatures.